Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a two-site Kitaev chain

 When only one of the onsite energies is zero, but still away from the genuine sweet spot ($\varepsilon_{1,2} = 0$, $\Delta = \tau = 1$), one of the PMMMs remains perfectly localised at one QD, while the other PMMM has a finite leakage onto that QD \cite{Leijnse2012}.
-In this case [Fig.~\ref{All00compare}(d)], the system starts with zero concurrence, which then reaches a maximum, demonstrating the creation of a maximally entangled state.
-Influenced by the onsite energy, the concurrence forms a valley before reaching another maximum and eventually decays into a separable state that signals the unentangled nature of the system, see the blue curve in Fig.~\ref{All00compare}(d).
-The behavior of $E_G$ follows that of the concurrence, as seen in the magenta curve in Fig.~\ref{All00compare}(d); however, it exhibits sharp spikes, indicating that its derivative diverges, as described by Eq.~(\ref{SepQuantities}).
-In relation to the dynamics of $E_d$, it varies arbitrarily for these maximally entangled states, reflecting the relative phase between the two separable configurations $\ket{00}$ and $\ket{11}$, see light green curve in Fig.~\ref{All00compare}(d).
-Furthermore, $R_p$ reaches 1, which indicates a return to the initial separable state where the $C$ vanishes, see orange curve in Fig.~\ref{All00compare}(d).
+In this case [Fig.~\ref{All00compare}(c)], the system starts with zero concurrence, which then reaches a maximum, demonstrating the creation of a maximally entangled state.
+Influenced by the onsite energy, the concurrence forms a valley before reaching another maximum and eventually decays into a separable state that signals the unentangled nature of the system, see the blue curve in Fig.~\ref{All00compare}(c).
+In relation to the dynamics of $E_d$, it varies arbitrarily for these maximally entangled states, reflecting the relative phase between the two separable configurations $\ket{00}$ and $\ket{11}$, see light green curve in Fig.~\ref{All00compare}(c).
+Furthermore, $R_p$ reaches 1, which indicates a return to the initial separable state where the $C$ vanishes, see orange curve in Fig.~\ref{All00compare}(c).